JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 ### ListJobs

 A `ListRequest` will return the client's job history and currently running jobs.
-This is useful if a client wants to obtain the status of a job but lost the UUID obtained from a `StartRequest`.

 No input is required to make this request.